Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 When Are Flat Extra Fees Commonly Used?

 The most common use of flat extra fees will be for an applicant that is applying for life insurance and they are active in a hazardous sport or hobby.
-They also are used for applicants with very hazardous occupations also.
+They are also used for applicants with very hazardous occupations also.

-An example of some of the hazardous sports would include:
+Some examples of hazardous sports would include:

 1. BASE Jumping